 What is a Content Audit?
-Auditing your content is a process of understanding what types of content work well for your target audience.
-It involves determining which type of content needs optimisation to improve performance, which pieces of content to remove entirely either by deleting or merging the content on to a different page.
+Auditing your content is a process of understanding what content works well for your target audience.
+It involves determining which type of content to keep as it is, which content may need an update or optimisation to improve performance, and which pieces of content to remove entirely either by deleting or consolidating.

 If you own or manage a large website, you will eventually lose track of existing content from previous years if you have multiple content writers working on your site.
 So, it’s important to carry out an SEO content audit once every 6 – 12 months, to be aware of what content already exists on the site and how well it’s performing.

 The main objective of a website content audit is to;

 - Identify the strengths and weaknesses of your website content.

 - Identify the best-performing existing content.
 Understanding what is performing well and why is key to continue producing fresh useful content for your target audience.
 Understand what content isn’t performing well and why.

 - Make improvements on your underperforming content.
 Remove/update outdated content.